 Medical Editor: John P. Cunha, DO, FACOEP

-Ximino (minocycline hydrochloride) Extended-Release Capsules is a tetracycline-class drug indicated to treat only inflammatory lesions of non-nodular moderate to severe acne vulgaris in patients 12 years of age and older.
-The most commonly observed side effects are headache, fatigue, dizziness, and pruritus (itching).
+Ximino (minocycline hydrochloride) Extended-Release Capsules is a tetracycline class antibiotic indicated to treat only inflammatory lesions of non-nodular moderate to severe acne vulgaris in patients 12 years of age and older.
+Common side effects of Ximino include headache, fatigue, dizziness, itching, malaise, mood changes, drowsiness, hives, ringing in the ears (tinnitus), joint pain, spinning sensation (vertigo), dry mouth, or muscle pain.

 Ximino is available in five dosing strengths of 45 mg, 67.5 mg, 90 mg, 112.5 mg, and 135 mg.
 The recommended dosage of Ximino is approximately 1 mg/kg once daily for 12 weeks.
 Other drugs may interact with Ximino.
 Tell your doctor all medications you use.
 Ximino can cause fetal harm when administered to a pregnant woman.
 The use of Ximino during tooth development (last half of pregnancy, infancy, and childhood up to the age of 8 years) may cause permanent discoloration of the teeth (yellow-gray-brown).
 Ximino passes into breast milk and may harm breastfeeding babies.
 Breastfeeding while taking Ximino is not recommended.